tyrandev/emergencies-java-ee/README.md

-Emergencies is a java application which I made during my computer science cursus as an examan.
+Emergencies is a java ee web application which I made during my computer science cursus as an examan.
 MySQL was used as database.

 Here are some photos: